Khel Now logo

 India recorded their first podium finish in 2014 at the Chess Olympiad.

-On that note, let’s have a look at India’s top five finishes at the Chess Olympiad.
+On that note, let’s take a look at India’s top five finishes in Open category at the Chess Olympiad.

 India’s sixth place finish at the 36th Chess Olympiad in Calvia, Spain, was a testament to the nation’s growing stature in the global chess scene.
 The Indian squad, spearheaded by Viswanathan Anand, delivered consistent performances throughout the tournament.
 India’s strong finish highlighted the squad’s growing capabilities on the global stage.

-At the 43rd Chess Olympiad in Batumi, Georgia, India delivered a solid performance, finishing sixth in the Open category.
-Led by the experienced Viswanathan Anand, the team performed consistently with key contributions from players like Pentala Harikrishna, Vidit Gujarathi, and Krishnan Sasikiran.
-Although the Indian squad missed out on a medal, the event highlighted the depth and strength of the squad.
+At the 43rd Chess Olympiad in Batumi, India delivered a solid performance, finishing sixth in the Open category.
+Led by the experienced Viswanathan Anand, the team performed consistently with key contributions from players like Pentala Harikrishna, Vidit Gujrathi, and Krishnan Sasikiran.
+Although the Indian contingent missed out on a medal, the event highlighted the depth and strength of Indian chess.

 They competed fiercely against top tier teams like USA & Russia, showing their mettle in several high-stakes encounters.
 India’s performance in Batumi reflected their growing status as a chess powerhouse.
 The tournament reaffirmed India’s position among the world’s elite chess nations, and the players’ efforts were widely lauded despite the tough competition they faced.

 The first time India finished on the podium at the Chess Olympiad was in the 41st edition in Tromso, Norway.
-The Indian contingent punched above their weight while again not having the then challenger in the World Chess Championship, Vishwanathan Anand, in the team.
+The Indian contingent punched above their weight despite entering the competition without Vishwanathan Anand—the then challenger for the World Chess Championship—in the team.

 The Indian team comprised Parimarjan Negi, Sethuraman Panayapan, Krishnan Sasikaran, Abhiban Baskaran and Munsunuri Rohit Lalit Babu.
 While China finished the tournament as comfortable leaders, India, Hungary, Russia and Azerbaijan — all four were tied as the next best teams on the table.
 Hungary and India won the tie-breakers, thus finishing second and third respectively behind China.